Unboxed-Software/solana-course/content/transfer-hook.md

 By storing the extra accounts required by the `Execute` instruction in the predefined PDA, these accounts can be automatically added to a token transfer instruction from the client.
 We will see how to do that in the offchain section.

-When implementing transfer hooks using Anchor, we will start by implementing the `initialize_extra_account_meta_list` first.
+When implementing transfer hooks using Anchor, we will start by implementing `initialize_extra_account_meta_list` first.
 We will then take the list and create the execute instruction that Anchor renames to `transfer_hook`.
 Finally, we'll create a `fallback` instruction to handle Cross-Program Invocation (CPI).

 For now, we will not go over the `UpdateExtraAccountMetaList`.
 It's similar to the `initialize_extra_account_meta_list` instruction, but if you'd like to learn more about the `UpdateExtraAccountMetaList` instruction, you can go [here](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs).

 ### 1. `initialize_extra_account_meta_list` instruction:

 When we transfer a token using the Token Extension program, the program will examine our mint to determine if it has a transfer hook.
 If a transfer hook is present, the Token Extension program will initiate a CPI (cross-program invocation) to our transfer hook program.
 The Token Extension program will then pass all the accounts in the transfer (including the extra accounts specified in the `extra_account_meta_list`) to the transfer hook program.
-However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will deescalate them (i.e. remove the mutable or signing abilities for security reasons).
+However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will de-escalate them (i.e. Remove the mutable or signing abilities for security reasons).

 In other words, when our program receives these accounts, they will be read-only.
 The transfer hook program cannot modify these accounts, nor can it sign any transactions with them.
 Therefore, if we have logic that requires changes to an account or the execution of transactions, we need to have other accounts.

 ## TODO Consider moving this explanation to the end of the section
 In Solana, a program can sign for any PDA it owns.
 Therefore, we can leverage the PDA features.
 For instance, if we need to mint some tokens on each transfer, we can achieve this by setting the `mint_authority` of that token to be a PDA owned by our program.